MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/message-center.md

 # Message center in Office 365

-To keep track of upcoming feature releases or issues, go to [Message center](https://go.microsoft.com/fwlink/?linkid=2070717).
+To keep track of upcoming feature releases or issues, go to <a href="https://go.microsoft.com/fwlink/p/?linkid=2070717)" target="_blank">Message center</a>.
 That's where we post official announcements about new and changed features to enable you to take a proactive approach to change management.
 Each post gives you a high-level overview of a planned change and how it may affect your users, and links out to more detailed information to help you prepare.

 To open the Message center:

-- In the admin center, go to **Health** > [Message center](https://go.microsoft.com/fwlink/?linkid=2070717).
+- In the admin center, go to **Health** > <a href="https://go.microsoft.com/fwlink/p/?linkid=2070717)" target="_blank">Message center</a>.

 You can also use the [Office 365 Admin app](https://go.microsoft.com/fwlink/p/?linkid=627216) on your mobile device to view Message center, which is a great way to stay current with push notifications.